BozhidarZagorov/MyStore/README.md

 ## 🛍️ E-Commerce Store

-A modern product listing and shopping experience built with React and Firebase.
+A modern product listing and shopping experience built with React.

 Users can:
 - Browse products by category